ericvincent83/web-crawler/README.md

 - The application does not handle relative paths very well
 - The application does not handle links to sub domains (they'll be identified as external links and won't be crawled)
 - I could sanitise the user input a bit better
+- No validation/check on the html parsing (if the tag I am looking for do not contain the src or href property it won't work very well)

 ## Improvements
 - Solve the above limitations